SocketMobile/capturesdk_flutter/docs/source/captureEventIds.rst

 CaptureEventIds.deviceManagerRemoval
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A BLE device manager has been removed, often when the Bluetooth Radio of the host has been turned off.
+A Bluetooth Low Energy device manager has been removed, often when the Bluetooth Radio of the host has been turned off.

 Arguments:
       - id: ``CaptureEventIds.deviceRemoval``,